VincentMasselis/auto-setup/README.md

 # auto-setup
-Just a SH script to install every tool I need when I prepare a new Mac machine
+A simple SH script to install every tool I need when I prepare a new Mac machine

 ## How to use
 Just run this into your terminal: